 Australia is helping Tuvalu to build a skilled workforce by providing scholarships to students to further their education.

-The Australia Awards provide opportunities for Tuvaluan students to study at tertiary institutions in Australia and the Pacific.
-The awards enable students to gain the skills and knowledge needed to contribute to their country’s development.
+Every year the Australia Awards provide opportunities for around 15 Tuvaluan students to study at tertiary institutions in Australia and the Pacific.
+The awards enable students to gain the skills and knowledge needed to contribute to their country's development.

 Australia Awards focus on areas of importance to Tuvalu’s development, including economic and public sector management, commerce, law, education, health, engineering, climate change and the environment.

 Most of Tuvalu's population is involved in subsistence fishing and agriculture.
-Remittances from seafarers working on overseas vessels are a significant (if declining) source of income for many families.
-The money economy is dominated by government activity.
+Remittances from seafarers working on overseas vessels are a significant (but declining) source of income for many families.
+The formal economy is dominated by government activity.
 Fishing licences and marketing of Tuvalu's internet domain name '.tv' contribute to government revenue.

 The Tuvalu Trust Fund